 To procrastibake is to bake something completely unnecessary to avoid doing something you should be doing — and it's a real thing.
-A recent New York Times piece let procrastibakers know they're not alone in their culinary slacking.
 It's so common that if you search the hashtag prokastibaking on Instagram, you'll find more than 26,500 images of breads, cakes, pies, cupcakes, and cookies, as well as several memes about the habit.

 A not-so-new term

-While the NYT piece says the term procrastibake is recent, Urban Dictionary has had a definition for the habit since 2008.
+While The New York Times says the term procrastibake is recent, Urban Dictionary has had a definition for the habit since 2008.
 And, in searching my Facebook friends' feeds to see if any of them have bragged about their procrastibaking, I discovered that MNN recipe contributor Jerry James Stone used the term back in 2014.

 Stone — who develops recipes, writes cookbooks, and has a YouTube cooking channel — is so often in the kitchen that procrastibaking seems like an odd choice, since he's putting off other baking and cooking.